 Service Dogs & PTSD

-At the OHAIRE lab we conduct research to better understand the psychosocial outcomes of having a service dog.
+At the OHAIRE lab we conduct research to better understand the psychosocial outcomes of having a service dog for PTSD.

 What is PTSD?

-Post Traumatic Stress Disorder (PTSD) is a trauma and stress-related disorder that affects about 1 in 12 adults at some point in their lives.
-PTSD can develop from exposure to a variety of psychologically traumatic events such as experiencing sexual abuse or assault, a life threatening event or natural disaster, or unexpected death or harm to a loved one [1-3].
+Post-traumatic Stress Disorder (PTSD) is a trauma and stress-related disorder that affects 6.8% of individuals at some point in their lives .
+PTSD can develop from exposure to a variety of psychologically traumatic events such as experiencing sexual abuse or assault, a life threatening event or natural disaster, or unexpected death or harm to a loved one .

 PTSD and Military Personnel

 PTSD is a particularly difficult disorder to treat in military personnel.
-While empirically supported treatments work for many people, some can have dropout and nonresponse rates of up to 50% .
+While empirically supported treatments work for many people, some can have significant dropout and nonresponse rates [3, 8].
 Additionally, few treatments incorporate the family members and/or spouses, who often suffer from their own psychological distress, secondary trauma, and caregiver burden.
 Therefore, it is imperative to discover and, most importantly, to evaluate complementary and integrative treatments for PTSD that encourage retention and have family-wide effects.

 What can service dogs do for PTSD?